Message from TYC Editorial Team

 We would like to thank General Motors for its generous support toward the development of STEM-focused initiatives, including this issue of Teaching Young Children.

-NAEYC Membership Refresh
+New NAEYC Membership is Here!

 We encourage you to share your voice with us!
 Submit an article (NAEYC.org/resources/pubs/tyc/writing), nominate yourself or a colleague to be a Feature Teacher (NAEYC.org/resources/pubs/tyc/cover-teacher-nomination-form), or provide feedback to us about TYC ([email protected]).